egentry/clustered_SNe/README.md

   - Evolve a spherical symmetric blast wave, incorporating hydrodynamics and radiative cooling
     - Achieve accurate and stable results through Sedov and (thin shell) radiative phases
   - Incorporate multiple supernovae, with realistic delay times and energies
-  - Measure the energy and momentum injected into the surrounding medium, to be used as feedback prescriptions in low resolution galaxy simulations
+  - Measure the energy and momentum injected into the surrounding medium, to be used as feedback prescriptions in low resolution galaxy/cosmology simulations

 ##Setup